ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # The proxy-public-address Response Header Field {#response}

-Upon accepting the request, the proxy MUST allocate either one or both of IPv4address to port and IPv6address to port pairings.
-IPv4address, IPv6address and port are defined in {{!URI=RFC3986}}
+Upon accepting the request, the proxy MUST select at least one public IP address to bind.
+For each selected address, it MUST select an open port to bind to this request.
+From then and until the tunnel is closed, the proxy SHALL send packets received on these IP-port tuples to the client.
+The proxy then MUST communicate the selected addresses and ports to the client using the "Proxy-Public-Address" header.
+The format of that header is defined below using IPv4address, IPv6address and port from {{Section 3.2 of !URI=RFC3986}}.

 The proxy must then respond with the allocated IP and port pairings using the "proxy-public-address" response header defined as follows: